 What is the Gaelic Drama Summer School?

-Fèisean nan Gàidheal’s Gaelic Drama Summer School provides an excellent platform for teenagers with Gaelic interested in developing acting skills for stage and screen.
+Fèisean nan Gàidheal’s Gaelic Drama Summer School provides an excellent opportunity for Gaelic speaking teenagers interested in developing acting skills for stage and screen.

 The School is residential and will be held in Portree during the school summer holidays.
-Participants will receive tuition in a wide variety of drama skills and have lots of fun in the process.
+Participants will receive tuition in a wide variety of drama skills in a fun environment.